epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **EDA tool**: Electronic Design Automation tool, e.g., Vivado.
 - **EMEM**: External Memory (SDRAM).
 - **ERR**: A Wishbone Bus Signal.
+- **Execution Token: See *xt*.
 - **FFI**: Foreign Function Interface, e.g. the interface used to allow C code to call Forth code.
 - **FFT**: Fast Fourier Transform, converting signals to frequency components.
 - **FHDL**: Fragmented Hardware Description Language, used by Migen and LiteX.
 - **FIFO**: First-In-First-Out queue implementation.
 - **Fork**: Copy of a GitHub repository under a user account.
 - **Forth**: A stack-based programming language.
+- **fs_mem**: Filesystem memory, a section of external memory used by the BoxLambda OS as a RAM disk.
 - **FTDI**: Future Technology Devices International, known for USB-to-UART adapters.
 - **FSM**: Finite State Machine, a circuit with finite states.
 - **Gateware**: Describes and implements digital logic in FPGAs/ASICs.
 - **GCC**: GNU Compiler Collection.
+- **gp**: Global Pointer.
+A dedicated CPU register that holds the base address of a region of memory containing global and static variables.
+It lets the program access global data quickly using small offsets from a fixed base address.
 - **GPIO**: General-Purpose Input/Output pin.
 - **Harvard Architecture**: CPU architecture with separate instruction and data memory.
 Used by BoxLambda’s Ibex processor.
 - **HAL**: Hardware Access Layer, a low-level software API.